nathanhmiles/owcardgame/README.md

 The original tabletop card game was designed and created by Reddit user barberian912, and was digitised with their permission by me.

 This is a two-player competitive card game similar in design to Gwent.
+Each players takes turns to play a card into one of three rows.
+Cards generate a certain amount of Power depending on which row they are played into, with the Player that has the most Power at the end of the round winning.
+Each card also has two abilities that can be used to help allies or hinder enemy cards.
+Cards that are defeated do not contribute any Power to their Player.
+The first Player to win two rounds wins the match.

 ## How to play